OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-1.md

 module.exports = NextI18NextInstance;
 ```

-n.b. we are using "require" because anything outside of our app will be used in a Node enviroment.
+n.b. we are using "require" because anything outside of our `_app`s sub-components will be used in a Node environment.

-This `Nexti18NextInstance` can take a whole host of options, to tailor your translation needs.
-We set a `defaultLanguage` - which will be the language set on start up for the user, an array of `otherLanguages` that Next is configured to use, and a `fallbackLng` - the translation that will be used if the current language cannot be found and `localeSubpaths: 'all'` will add the language prefix in the url - handy!
+This `Nexti18NextInstance` can take a whole host of options to tailor your translation needs.
+We set a `defaultLanguage` - which will be the language set on start up for the user, an array of `otherLanguages` that Next is configured to use, and a `fallbackLng` - the translation that will be used if the current language cannot be found and `localeSubpaths: 'all'` will add the language prefix in the url.

-Head to [here](https://www.i18next.com/overview/configuration-options) to see a full list of options that can be passed.
+Head [to the docs](https://www.i18next.com/overview/configuration-options) to see a full list of options that can be passed.

 ### Adding translations to our app

-To get the translations into the app, Next expects them there on build time, so we need to put them in a root level static folder, where Next find all static assets (images, icons, etc.) - we will need one folder per language:
+To get the translations into the app, Next-i18Next expects them to be in a root level `static` directory, alongside other static assets (images, icons, etc.) inside a `locales` director.
+Inside this we will need one folder per language:

 ```
 .